 This is another freebie.
 So, feel free to give it a try.

-Dogs, just like humans, can feel extreme levels of stress and weariness.
-One of the best ways to get yours to calm down, apart from cuddling him/her to death, is by using relaxing sounds or music – which is precisely what these apps are about.
+Just like humans, dogs can feel extreme stress and weariness levels.
+One of the best ways to get yours to calm down, apart from cuddling him/her to death, is by using relaxing sounds or music – precisely what these apps are about.

 Best 8 Pet Apps: Wrapping Up

 That’s all for now.
-If you have any other recommendations, feel free to let us know about them in the comments section down below!
+If you have any other recommendations, feel free to let us know in the comments below!

 And if you liked this article, you can follow us on social media by using the social media buttons for more free content.